evhub/coconut/HELP.md

 ```
 or equivalently, `--ipython` can be substituted for `--jupyter` in either command.

-To use Coconut as an extension inside of the IPython kernel, add the code
+To use Coconut as an extension inside of the IPython kernel, type the code
 ```python
 %load_ext coconut
 ```
-and then to run Coconut code, use
+into your IPython notebook or console, and then to run Coconut code, use
 ```python
 %coconut <code>
 ```